No passwords, No popups, No AI, No cost:

 - Fridley, Minnesota

 Q. Thank you for the responses.
 I understand that oxygen, and hydrogen are given off from the operation, however we run three electropolish tanks, all the same chemistry, and ventilated from the same fan.
 In addition this tank was only in operation for a week.
-I thought of this situation, but this has not happened in the last eight years (as far back as we can go) so why all the sudden?
+I thought of this situation, but this has not happened in the last eight years (as far back as we can go) so why all of a sudden?
 This is why I looked at the power source. (there was nothing wrong with it) The operators typically move the racks back and forth on the bar, creating little sparks, and have never had an "explosion".
 Not disagreeing with the responses, just want to make sure I am not missing anything. - Dunce

 David Bernardini [returning]